 Quick Definitions

-- Roux: A cooked mixture of butter and flour used to thicken sauces.
+- Roux: A mixture that is cooked made with butter and flour that is used to thicken sauces.

-- Al dente: Pasta cooked until tender but still pleasantly firm in the center.
+- Al dente: Pasta cooked until tender yet still pleasantly firm in the center.

-- Emulsify: To combine fat and water-based liquids into a smooth mixture; in mac and cheese, it’s why the sauce stays creamy instead of splitting.
+- Emulsify: This merges fat and water-based liquids into a smooth mixture, as in mac and cheese, which is why the sauce remains creamy and doesn’t split.

 Quick Answers